-As the Western US burns, a forest carbon capture monitoring service nabs cash from Amazon & Bill Gates backed fund – TechCrunch
+As the Western US burns, a forest carbon capture monitoring service nabs cash from Amazon & Bill Gates-backed fund – TechCrunch

-Pachama, the forest carbon sequestration monitoring service that tracks how much carbon dioxide is actually captured in forestry offset projects, has raised $5 million in fresh funding from a clutch of high profile investors including Amazon, Breakthrough Energy Ventures.
+Pachama, the forest carbon sequestration monitoring service that tracks how much carbon dioxide is actually captured in forestry offset projects, has raised $5 million in fresh funding from a clutch of high-profile investors, including Amazon and Breakthrough Energy Ventures.

 The investment is one of several deals that Amazon has announced today through its Climate Pledge Fund.
 Breakthrough Energy Ventures, the firm backed by Bill Gates and other billionaires, led the round, which brings Pachama’s total haul to $9 million so it can scale its forest restoration and conservation emissions reduction monitoring service, the company said.